GlobalFishingWatch/pyseas/pyseas/doc/Examples.md

-Rather than a colorbox, we can also add a colorbar, wince the transparent axis is often not that informative.
+Rather than a colorbox, we can also add a colorbar, since the transparent axis is often not that informative.